 With the rapid spread of COVID-19, these manual processes are proved to be untenable, resulting in healthcare workers being sent home unnecessarily at a time when critical care experts were needed.

 Catalyzed by the increasing demands of maintaining patient safety, numerous hospitals across the country are turning to transformative safety technologies to ensure preparedness inside their facilities.
 Leveraging real-time, employee-level data, Automated Contact Tracing captures all employee-to-patient, and employee-to-employee contacts.
-This enables infection control and occupational health staff to generate an initial list of at risk staff and patients within a few minutes.
+This enables infection control and occupational health staff to generate an initial list of at-risk staff and patients within a few minutes.
 “From an enterprise viewpoint, we implemented contact tracing because we needed the ability to assure the community, our staff, and our patients and their families that it was safe to come to the hospital and that you weren't going to leave here sicker than when you got here,” said Cliff Daniels, Chief Strategy Officer at Methodist Hospital of Southern California.
 “Contact Tracing has enabled us the ability to track, contain and mitigate the spread of coronavirus in the hospital.”

 Working in the background alongside traditional infection prevention protocols, including PPE, adequate cleaning, hand hygiene, and other safety practices, badge-based technology solutions, like SwipeSense are prompting patients and staff to confidently resume regular care.3.
 Is my hospital prepared to meet evolving safety standards?

 COVID-19 has further accelerated patients’ active involvement in choosing their healthcare providers.
-Several organizations, such as the The Leapfrog Group, are dedicated to reporting on overall safety performance metrics to help patients make informed, confident decisions about their healthcare.
+Several organizations, such as The Leapfrog Group, are dedicated to reporting on overall safety performance metrics to help patients make informed, confident decisions about their healthcare.

 As patient expectations evolve and innovative safety solutions increasingly prove effective in meeting their needs, these organizations also play a critical role in defining new industry standards for the future of safety.
-At the same time, the link between COVID-19 and an increased risk for HAIs, emphasize the importance of improving hand hygiene behavior in healthcare settings.
-While hand hygiene is widely accepted as the most effective way to reduce the spread of HAIs, healthcare workers wash their hands less than half of the times required, according to the CDC.
+At the same time, the link between COVID-19 and an increased risk for HAIs, emphasizes the importance of improving hand hygiene behavior in healthcare settings.
+While hand hygiene is widely accepted as the most effective way to reduce the spread of HAIs, healthcare workers wash their hands less than half of the time required, according to the CDC.

 In a continuous, steadfast effort to improve hand hygiene compliance in hospital and ambulatory surgery center (ASC) facilities, The Leapfrog Group has added new standards for hand hygiene best practices as part of The 2021 Hospital Survey.
-These new standards encourage a multi-modal approach to hand hygiene, and emphasize the impact of adopting electronic monitoring tools to effectively measure and improve hand hygiene compliance.
+These new standards encourage a multi-modal approach to hand hygiene and emphasize the impact of adopting electronic monitoring tools to effectively measure and improve hand hygiene compliance.

 Download our Hand Hygiene Guide to learn how electronic hand hygiene monitoring plays a critical role in meeting The Leapfrog Group's updated standards for hand hygiene, including: